nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.1.About/index.md

 - Transfers of care from hospital to social services for patients with care and support needs

-The requirements for this information flow are defined in the Care Act 2014.
+The requirements for this information flow are defined in the regulations under the Care Act 2014.
 The Act describes a series of notices that must be sent from hospitals to adult social services to support the discharge of hospital patients who have care and support needs.
 The notices are defined as follows:

 - Assessment Notice